Nexus-Mods/vortex-api/docs/_posts/2022-4-3-Creating a game extension.md

 # Game Detection
 Now we need to create the `findGame()` function mentioned earlier.
 This will be what Vortex uses to discover the game during a search.
 You can use different methods (or a combination) to detect the game.
 The most common instances are SteamApp ID and registry key.

-Vortex features a utility function called the `GameStoreHelper` which can easily locate games installed with Steam, GOG, Epic, Origin, UPlay and the Windows Store.
+Vortex features a utility function called the `GameStoreHelper` which can easily locate games installed with Steam, GOG, Epic, Origin, EA Play, UPlay and the Windows Store.

 > For more information on how to find the Application IDs for the various game stores, see [Game Detection](/en/vortex/developer/game-detection).
 {.is-info}